EmBachlitzanakis/2FA/README.md

-# Go Authentication System with 2FA
+# Go Authentication System with 2FA, Refresh Tokens, and Authorization

-This is a simple user authentication system implemented in Go using the **Fiber** web framework, **PostgreSQL** for the database, and **TOTP** (Time-based One-Time Password) for two-factor authentication (2FA).
-Users can sign up, log in, enable/verify 2FA, and access protected routes.
+This user authentication system in Go includes **role-based access control (RBAC)** and **refresh tokens**.
+It supports user registration, login, two-factor authentication (2FA) using TOTP, and secure access to protected routes with role-based permissions.

 ## Features